Roy-lab/graph-representation-learning/README.md

 `--weighted`: We have to special that networks are unweighted

 # Synthetic Benchmark Graphs
-We generate 40 networks stimulating real-world networks and apply various node embedding and node classifcation techniques on them.
-We follow the processure described in [Benchmark graphs for testing community detection algorithms](https://arxiv.org/abs/0805.4770) with different choices of hyperparameters.
+We generate 40 networks stimulating real-world networks and apply various node embedding and node classification techniques to them.
+We follow the procedure described in [Benchmark graphs for testing community detection algorithms](https://arxiv.org/abs/0805.4770) with different choices of hyperparameters.

 ## Code Link
 [https://www.santofortunato.net/resources](https://www.santofortunato.net/resources) under LFR benchmark graphs